ligujie123/ligujie123.github.io/_pages/research.md

 # Selected Work in Progress
 **AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights.**
 - with Jiannan Xu and Jane Yi Jiang

+**Gender Bias in Product Endorsement: An Analysis of Book Editorial Reviews.**
+- with